garyfleming/product-engineering/product-engineering.md

 # Example: Nathan and Linda

+* Nathan: engineering lead for large platform that supports other applications
+* Linda: newly appointed Product Manager

 ^  * Linda
     * Has worked in multiple roles and has now settled into Product management
     * Opinionated, loud, one of life's complainers